enspiral/handbook/guides/pods.md

 #### Sharing Learnings

 Share what you learn in your Retrospective with the network so we can all learn together.
-We will have shared learning prompts within the network every 3 months, and an open thread where everyone can post what have they learned from specific Formats and Rituals.
+We will have shared learning prompts within the network every 3 months, and an open thread where everyone can post what have they learned from specific formats and rituals.

 #### Conflict Transformation